 The Yukon comes standard with a center-mounted front airbag to keep occupants from colliding with each other.

-Low-speed automatic emergency braking is optional on the SLE model and standard on SLT and Denali, while the top two trims add the option for full-speed stopping tech.
+Automatic emergency braking is optional on the SLE model and standard on SLT and Denali, while the top two trims add the option for higher-speed stopping tech.
 Adaptive cruise control comes with this option, and active lane control, automatic high-beam headlights, power-adjustable pedals, and more are optional the SLT and Denali trims.

 The federal government gives the Yukon a four-star overall crash test rating with only four stars for frontal impact and three stars for rollover, and the IIHS hasn’t tested the Yukon in years, unfortunately.